vmakeev/huawei_mesh_router/docs/controls.md

 ![Device access switch](images/switch_device_access.png)

-See [WiFi Access Control mode](#wifi-access-control-mode) for more information about blacklist and whitelist.
+See [Wi-Fi Access Control mode](#wi-fi-access-control-mode) for more information about blacklist and whitelist.

 One switch is created for each wireless client device in the mesh network:
 * `switch.<integration_name>_device_wifi_access_<device_name>`